 When picking objects for your still life composition, consider if they are more important for their shape or their texture or pattern.

 Patterns can make the painting lively and colorful, but they tend to obscure shapes.
-Don’t include more that 1-2 patterned objects.
+Don’t include more than 1-2 patterned objects.

-A fairly neutral background color helps keeping it simple, and can make the objects pop.
-However, if the objects are light, than a contrasting darker background might work best.
+A fairly neutral background color helps to keep it simple and can make the objects pop.
+However, if the objects are light, a contrasting darker background might work best.

 A heavily patterned background can make the composition too busy and confusing.
 Choose wisely.